AkramKadoura/GAN-Keras/README.md

 # Generative Models - Keras
-Different GAN models for nanoparticle images generation implemented by Keras
+GAN and VAE models for nanoparticle images generation implemented by Keras